pingcap/tidb-operator/en/upgrade-a-tidb-cluster.md

 > kubectl annotate tc ${cluster_name} -n ${namespace} tidb.pingcap.com/force-upgrade-
 > ```

+### Modify TiDB cluster configuration

+> **Note:**
+>
+> - After the cluster is started for the first time, some PD configuration items are persisted in etcd.
+The persisted configuration in etcd takes precedence over that in PD.
+Therefore, after the first start, you cannot modify some PD configuration using parameters.
+You need to dynamically modify the configuration using SQL statements, pd-ctl, or PD server API.
+Currently, among all the configuration items listed in [Modify PD configuration online](https://docs.pingcap.com/tidb/stable/dynamic-config#modify-pd-configuration-online), except `log.level`, all the other configuration items cannot be modified using parameters after the first start.
+> If you modify configuration items by [dynamically modifying configuration online](https://docs.pingcap.com/tidb/stable/dynamic-config), after rolling upgrade, the configuration might be overwritten by CR.

+1. Refer to [Configure TiDB components](configure-a-tidb-cluster.md#configure-tidb-components) to modify the component configuration in the `TidbCluster` CR of the cluster:

+    {{< copyable "shell-regular" >}}

+    ```shell
+    kubectl edit tc ${cluster_name} -n ${namespace}
+    ```

+2. View the updating progress after the configuration is modified:

+    {{< copyable "shell-regular" >}}

+    ```shell
+    watch kubectl -n ${namespace} get pod -o wide
+    ```

+    After all the Pods are recreated and are in the `Running` state, the configuration is successfully modified.

 ## Upgrade using Helm

 If you continue to manage your cluster using Helm, refer to the following steps to upgrade the TiDB cluster.